Data Privacy

 Approach to Data Privacy

-Led by our Chief Privacy Officer (CPO), the Global Privacy Office (GPO) promotes a culture that values privacy by focusing on five main pillars:
+Led by our Chief Privacy Officer (CPO), the Global Privacy Office promotes a culture that values privacy by focusing on five main pillars:

 - Governance